• Skip to content

 Read more

 ...e cottage house being vacated by Acting Sergeant Huckle at Parsonage Road, Rickmansworth.
-The Electoral Rolls of 1920 to 1925 list Ernest and Dorothy Aylott as living at Brighton Cottage, Parsonage Road, Rickmansworth.
-The following four General Orders all informed Ernest that on the 22nd July of each year he would receive the increased rate of pay as shown: General Order 125 of the 23rd July 1921 from £4/2/0 to £4/4/0 per week.
-General Order 95 o...
+The 1921 census shows Police Constable Ernest George Aylott, his wife Dorothy and son Jack living at Brighton Cottage, Parsonage Road, Rickmansworth.
+The Electoral Rolls of 1920 to 1925 list them as living at the same address.
+The following four General Orders all informed Ernest that on the 22nd July of each year he would receive the increased rate of pay as...

 Read more